 Will I Be Loved Again?

-You’re afraid you won’t be loved again.
-You’re afraid you can’t handle this.
-And, you’re afraid that life can’t get better.
-I assure you all of these fears are very common and also very irrational.
-And, it’s these fears that are holding you back from truly healing.
+I'm guessing you're afraid you won't be loved again or that you can't handle this.
+And, you're worried that life can't get better.
+Your fears are common and also very irrational.
+And, it's these fears that are holding you back from truly healing after your divorce.